greglook/merkle-db/bench/README.md

 - [terraform](https://www.terraform.io/)
 - [ansible](https://www.ansible.com/)

-You'll need an AWS account and a corresponding IAM access keypair.
+You'll also need an AWS account and a corresponding IAM access keypair.
 Running the cluster will cost some money, but it can be torn down once the tests are complete.

 ### Data Storage